-One or more of the following sanctions may be imposed on a Student Group or Organization responsible for violation of Conduct Rules.
+One or more of the following sanctions may be imposed on a Student Group or Organization found responsible for violation of Conduct Rules.
 All sanctions require review and approval of the Director of Student Conduct or designee and may be altered, deferred, or suspended.

 - 1. REPRIMAND is an official written notice of conduct violations.
 Repetition of violations that result in Reprimand of the Group or Organization within a period of two years shall automatically carry Registration Probation as a minimum sanction. - 2.
 REGISTRATION PROBATION is given for a specific period of time.
 Further violations of the Code during the probationary period may result in Registration Suspension or Revocation.
 During the period of Registration Probation, the Organization is not considered in good conduct standing with the University.
 The Organization may seek and add members during this probationary period and may host other activities unless otherwise specified. - 3.
 REGISTRATION SUSPENSION is the temporary removal of University recognition of a Student Organization for a definite period of time.
 During the period of Registration Suspension, the Organization is not considered in good conduct standing with the University.
 While under Suspension, the Organization may continue to occupy or hold property but may not seek or add members, hold or sponsor events in the University community, or sponsor or attend any events that are social in nature. - 4.
 REGISTRATION REVOCATION is the permanent removal of University recognition for a Student Organization.
 Registration Revocation means that the Organization may not function at the University, participate in University programs, or utilize University facilities or services.
-Registration Revocation may be recommended by the Hearing Panel but can be imposed only by the Chancellor, following the review and approval of the Director of Student Conduct. - 5.
+Registration Revocation may be recommended by the Hearing Panel or Administrative Hearing Officer but can be imposed only by the Vice Chancellor for Student Affairs.
+The Organization may petition the Vice Chancellor for Student Affairs in writing for the Registration Revocation to be rescinded, but not earlier than two years after the date on which the Registration Revocation takes effect. - 5.
 ADDITIONAL GROUP OR ORGANIZATION SANCTIONS.
 In addition to the sanctions set forth in this Section II above, any one or more of the following may be imposed: - a.
-Exclusion from intramural competition; - b.
+Exclusion from intramural competition: - b.
 Restitution of loss to University or person; - c.
 Denial of use of University facilities for meetings or activities; - d.
 Suspension for rushing, recruiting, or intake process; - e.
 Loss of social privileges for no less than one month.
 The Group or Organization may not sponsor any activity, party, or function that is social in nature during the time parameters established; - f.
 Restitution for expenses incurred by individuals or the University as a result of providing educational programs or other educational experiences related to the violation(s); or - g.
 Any other appropriate Group or Organization sanction as determined by the Director of Student Conduct.